jackabald/Convolutional-Neural-Network/README.md

 # Setup
 If you would like to try this code out, download the data.tar file and put it into the directory named "data"\
 Run python3 train_miniplaces.py\
-If this doesn't unpack the data unpack manually.\